 Whipped Yukon Gold potatoes get even richer with the addition of buttermilk.
 Top with salt, pepper, and chives for the perfect balance of flavor.

 Part side dish, part dessert, this mashed sweet potato medley showcases maple syrup, nutmeg, and tiny marshmallows.

 If raisins, nutmeg, and cinnamon aren't enough to make this pie extra special, add a splash of bourbon for a true Southern specialty.

 South of the Mason-Dixon line, bread pudding reigns supreme on any dessert menu.
 This version gets the full Thanksgiving treatment with a pound of pumpkin and crumbled roasted chestnuts.

-These supercute cakes can be made ahead of time for a no-fuss dessert.
-Topped with cream cheese frosting and filled with sweet potato goodness, they make the perfect sweet ending to any Thanksgiving celebration.
+These super-cute cakes can be made ahead of time for a no-fuss dessert.
+Topped with cream cheese frosting and filled with sweet potato goodness, they're a sweet ending to any Thanksgiving celebration.